How to answer to what extent question

 Many students often misunderstand “To what extent” questions because they assume that the examiner only wants a clear answer.
 However, in reality, they are designed to test your analytical skills and evaluation based on the specific subject questions.
 If you want to learn an effective skill to answer these questions, this is what you should follow:

-- Firstly, do not use descriptive answering when the question demands an analytical approach.
-For this, evaluate your answers with facts to ensure accuracy in the answer.
+• Firstly, do not use descriptive answering when the question demands an analytical approach.
+Evaluate your answers with facts to ensure accuracy.

-- Always consider multiple perspectives while answering these questions.
-It will develop your understanding and also provide different viewpoints on the topic.
+• Always consider multiple perspectives while answering these questions.
+This develops your understanding and provides different viewpoints.

-- To strengthen your interpretation, use evidence to support your judgment.
-Answering alone with the opinion makes your argument weak.
+• To strengthen your interpretation, use evidence to support your judgment.
+Opinions alone make your argument weak.

 Altogether, “To what extent” questions are actually based on thinking critically.
 When you focus more on the analysis of arguments, your answer becomes more balanced and convincing.